 Studies have shown that people retain more information when they write things down.
 Take a few moments to handwrite your notes.
 When it is time to recall the information, you will picture your notes in your mind, giving you a visual reminder of what you need to know.
 It is important to note, however, that taking notes on a computer or laptop doesn’t pack the same punch when it comes to memory.

 Writing out what a speaker is saying or the information in a text is more challenging than simply typing.
 This is why your brain retains it.
 It has to hear or read the information, translate it, then write it down, which is more complex than simply transcribing by typing.
 So you’re more likely to remember your work if you handwrite it.

-Some students get creative with their note-taking, colour coding everything with highlighters and markers, making charts and graphs and using flags to mark important passages.
+Some students get creative with their note-taking, color-coding everything with highlighters and markers, making charts and graphs, and using flags to mark important passages.
 The key here is to organize your notes in a way that you can understand them later.
 Draw diagrams, underline passages, highlight, circle—whatever you have to do to help you to remember what you need to know.

 10. Take the Test

 Do you have the test questions?
 Put your notes away, pull out the questions, and take the test beforehand.
 By writing out the questions, then answering them, you can see where you need more practice.
 In addition, you’ll retain more information by writing the questions and answers down, mimicking the actual experience of taking the test.
 It can also help to have someone quiz you on the material.
 Either way, practicing taking the test beforehand is a good way to see what you have mastered and what you need to work on a bit more.

 If you have an old copy of the test, use it to practice for the upcoming exam.
 In the case of standardized tests like the SAT, LSAT, and GRE, you can find practice tests online to help you.
 It also helps to take the practice test in the same format as the actual test.
 If you will be testing online, practice using an online test so you get a feel of how you will perform.